There will be 1 billion digital nomads by 2035.

 8. Launching an E-commerce business

-From publishing your own ebooks and selling your digital products or online courses to importing physical goods; if entrepreneurship runs through your veins, launching an online shop or a starting a drop shipping business might be just for you.
+From publishing your own ebooks and selling your digital products or online courses to importing physical goods; if entrepreneurship runs through your veins, launching an online shop or starting a drop shipping business might be just for you.
+These days there are great tools such as qAccounting, that makes accounting for sole traders easy, to pave the way forward.

 9. Getting a job as an Online Customer Service Agent